Kershaw Ks 13 as Dodgers eliminate Brewers 3-0

 FAULTY MIC

 Justin Turner wore an earpiece during Game 1 for ESPN’s broadcast.
 He was seen fiddling with it while playing third base, trying to keep it in his ear.
-Dodgers manager Dave Roberts found out about the arrangement an hour before gametime.
+Roberts found out about the arrangement an hour before gametime.
 “I’m not a fan of it,” Roberts said.
 “Going forward, I don’t want our guys to do that.”
 He said it was a decision Turner made on his own.

-“I wouldn’t mind if (Christian) Yelich did it or any team that we’re playing,” Roberts said.
+“I wouldn’t mind if Yelich did it or any team that we’re playing,” Roberts said.

 UP NEXT